Five summers ago, we moved into a house that is fronted by 250 feet of blank chain link fence. I saw a grape canvas. And I started planting.

 Your grapevines will repeat their provision of wonderful clusters of grape berries for you every summer, indefinitely.

-End note: a few grape varieties need to be “cane pruned.”
+End note: A few grape varieties need to be “cane pruned.”
 This means that instead of cutting back the canes on each arm to two nodes, you leave them longer, about 15 nodes long.
-The most well-known varieties that need to be cane pruned (so I’m told) are Thompson Seedless, Concord, and Black Monukka.
-Apparently, they don’t produce fruit well if they’re spur pruned.
+Be sure to look up how your specific variety needs to be pruned.